Solvable points on intersections of quadrics, cubics, and quartics: Select bounds for fj(m2,m3,m4)

 \section{Select bounds for \texorpdfstring{$f_j(m_2,m_3,m_4)$}{fj(m2,m3,m4)}}

-The polynomial $q_j(m_2,m_3,m_4)$ obtained through unpacking the Propositions of Section \ref{subsection:iterative_formulas} is:
+The polynomial $q(j,m_2,m_3,m_4)$ obtained through unpacking the Propositions of Section \ref{subsection:iterative_formulas} is:

-where the floor functions in Proposition \ref{prop:points_on_quadrics} have been replaced by identity functions (a modest loss).
+where the floor functions in Proposition \ref{prop:points_on_quadrics} have been dropped (a modest loss).
 In order to recover the bound in Theorem \ref{theorem:solvable_points}, we set $p(m_2,m_3,m_4) = q(0,m_2,m_3,m_4)$.
 We note that $p(m_2,m_3,0)$ has total degree $4$ and $p(m_2,0,0)$ is quadratic.
 A more natural printing of the terms of $p$ and $q$ is unknown to the authors.

 We also include tables of our best bounds on $f_j(m_2,m_3,m_4)$ for the cases mentioned in Corollary \ref{corollary:points_on_pure_intersections}, and include the degree of the associated intersection $X$ for comparison.
 We emphasize that, in the first two tables, the bound on $N$ to guarantee dense solvable points is less than $\deg X$, let alone $2^{2^{\deg X}}$ as in \cite{Wooley2016}.
-Using that exponential dominates polynomial growth for large $m_2, m_3,$ and $m_4$, we will always have
+Using the fact that exponential growth dominates polynomial growth for large $m_2, m_3,$ and $m_4$, we have

+away from finitely many values of $m_2, m_3,$ and $m_4$.
+These estimates should also be compared with \cite[Theorem~2]{Wooley1998} which gives $N \geq 2m_2^2$, $N \geq 4m_3^4$, and $N \geq 16m_4^8$ to guarantee a solution to a system of $m_2$ quadrics, of $m_3$ cubics, and of $m_4$ quartics, respectively, or for a sharper comparison, with the formula obtained by solving the recursion implicit in \cite[Lemma 2.1]{Wooley1998} for $\varphi=1$.